 - continue recording the event data.

-Upon returning to port, in both cases, supply the appropriate event reports and trip-related data to FishServe via an authorised electronic device.
+Upon returning to port, in both cases, supply the appropriate event reports and trip-related data to FishServe via an authorised electronic device or through the FishServe website.
 Do not send in the paper versions you have used to record your data whilst at sea.
 The information needs to be entered and submitted electronically.